busayojee/dino-terminal/README.md

 ## How to play the game
 - Usage: ```dino-terminal```
 - Press the space bar key to jump over obstacles
-- Press the down arrow key (↓) to duck beneath hovering obstacles

 ## Possible Updates
 This project is a fun project to learn about manipulating strings on the terminal and is based on the curses library.
 Here are some possible updates to improve the game: